top of page

 Why This Soup Works

-This soup isn’t just tasty, it really works to help your immune system and here is how.
-Garlic, onions, and fresh herbs naturally have immune boosting properties, while the vegetables, lean chicken, and whole-grain noodles provide wholesome nutrition to keep you energized.
-And let’s be honest, it’s also pure comfort food, a bowl of this will leave you feeling warm, satisfying, and cozy, just like a hug in a bowl.
+This soup isn’t just tasty; it really works to help your immune system.
+Here’s how: garlic, onions, and fresh herbs naturally have immune-boosting properties.
+The vegetables, lean chicken, and whole-grain noodles provide wholesome nutrition to keep you energized.
+And let’s be honest, it’s also pure comfort food.
+A bowl of this will leave you feeling warm, satisfied, and cozy—just like a hug in a bowl.

 Hearty Chicken Noodle Soup Recipe